The food culture of Lebanon is rich and resonant, reflecting both its Mediterranean setting and deep anthropological history.

 Another important aspect that Americans are getting to enjoy more of is the country’s wine.
 Our collective and ever-curious palate is taking us to faraway wine hotspots like Israel, Georgia, and Lebanon.
 While the national drink is Akra, an anise-based spirit, there’s a flourishing wine scene in Lebanon that was popularized in the 1970s but is technically one of the oldest on the planet.

-“The Chardonnay especially complements the garlic found in the kebab marinade,” she says.
+“The chardonnay especially complements the garlic found in the kebab marinade,” she said.
 “The wine is grown at altitude and fermented and aged “sur lie” [on the lees] in new oak.
 It is full-bodied, complex, fresh and creamy with citrus, stone fruit, and savory notes.”

-From the forthcoming cookbook The Arabesque Table by Reem Kassis, this recipe holds a Lebanese lens up to a Middle Eastern vegetable dish.
-As Kassis says, it’s inspired by the Lebanese custom of finishing a stew with cilantro and fried garlic.
-“This okra dish works perfectly as part of a mezze, as a side to meats, or even as a simple vegetarian meal served with bread,” Kassis tells The Manual.
+From the cookbook The Arabesque Table by Reem Kassis, this recipe holds a Lebanese lens up to a Middle Eastern vegetable dish.
+As Kassis said, it’s inspired by the Lebanese custom of finishing a stew with cilantro and fried garlic.
+“This okra dish works perfectly as part of a mezze, as a side to meats, or even as a simple vegetarian meal served with bread,” Kassis told The Manual.

 - Wash the okra, pat dry, and trim away the stem ends.

-- In a bowl, toss the okra with 2 tablespoons of the olive oil and 1/2 teaspoon of the salt.
+- In a bowl, toss the okra with 2 tablespoons of olive oil and 1/2 teaspoon of salt.
 Arrange on a sheet pan in a single layer.

 - Roast in the oven, tossing periodically until the okra starts to brown and blister in parts and develops a nice seared aroma, 15-20 minutes.
 Remove from the oven and set aside.